department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/ErrorHandling.md

 The mobile controllers use a variety of service objects to communicate with upstream servers.
 Those service objects consist of two parts:

+1. the configuration.
+Each of those service objects must also define a configuration, which must be a subclass of `Common::Client::Configuration`.
+The configuration is primarily responsible for setting values necessary for connecting to the upstream–such as URLs and api keys–and for establishing that connection.
+It also adds a variety of plugs that requests and responses are processed.
+Some of these plugs are very simple built-ins, such as the json plug used to process the response as json and the snakecase plug used to specify that the response keys will be in snakecase format.
+Other plugs are custom-written within the vets-api and can raise or modify errors.

-1. the service itself.
+2. the service itself.
 These are subclasses of `Common::Client::Base`.
 That class is intended to provide a common interface through which all upstream requests are made.
 This makes it relatively easy to add new service objects that will behave predictably and handle common errors.

-2. the configuration.
-Each of those service objects must also define a configuration, which must be a subclass of `Common::Client::Configuration`.

-The configuration is primarily responsible for making a connection to the upstream service using values, such as URLs and api keys, defined within the configuration file.
-The service object is responsible for using that connection to make upstream requests and for processing the response.
-Both can have a role in error handling.
+The service object is responsible for using the connection created by the configuration to make upstream requests and for processing the response.
+These often process the response by modifying status codes and by adapting data to models.

 ## Outbound Requests, Integrated Error Handling, and Deep Coupling